Skip to Content

 1 2

-).
-OK, so we know spaces and equals’ are not allowed as element names and therefore mark their ending.
+Characters space (1) and = (2) in the example above mark the ending of the element names (img and class).
+OK, so spaces and equals signs are not allowed as element names and therefore mark their ending.
 Are there more of such characters?
 Oh yes.
-Quite a lot according to spec what warrants a proper library dedicated only for that purpose.
+Quite a lot according to specopens in a new tab what warrants a proper library dedicated only for that purpose.